ldgaetano/flowcardLib/README.md

 To learn how to create your own library for diagrams.net, follow [these](https://jgraph.github.io/drawio-libs/) instructions.

 This library was created by following the framework described in [this](https://ergoplatform.org/en/blog/2020_04_29_flow_cards/) Ergo Platform blog post.

+## Tipping

+If you have found this library useful for your own projects and feel like tipping me some ERG or SigUSD, you can do so at this Ergo address: `9fvsFJG4119MQXBPiAaiDjeznEWHyc4MAhTWHGvbEPGeDyiucB4`